PHPMailer/PHPMailer/README.md

 - Public development.
 - Additional languages and language strings.
 - CRAM-MD5 authentication support.
-- Preserves full repo history of authors, commits, and branches from the original SourceForge project.
+- Preserves full repo history of authors, commits, and branches from the original SourceForge project